phac-nml/gnali/README.md

 Your input file must be of format `.csv` or `.txt`, and should contain a list of genes (as HGNC symbols) to test.
 It should not contain any blank lines until the end of the list.

-If an output file name is not specified, it will use a default name and gNALI will tell you where it is and what it's called after it finishes executing.
+If an output folder name is not specified, it will use a default name and gNALI will tell you where it is and what it's called after it finishes executing.

 Some sample genes are included in `tests/data/Genes_To_Test.txt`.